Sokkeldirektoratet

 Measuring instruments associated with gas measuring system

-(1) When in use under rated operating conditions and in the absence of disturbances, associated measuring instruments shall comply with requirements relating to the greatest permitted measurement error in Table 10.
+(1) Associated measuring instruments shall, when in use under rated operating conditions and in the absence of disturbances, shall comply with the maximum permissible measurement errors in Table 10.

-(2) In connection with laboratory calibration, associated measuring instruments shall comply with requirements relating to the greatest permitted measurement error in Table 11.
+(2) During calibration, associated measuring instruments shall comply with the maximum permissible errors in Table 11.

 Table 10 (Requirements for associated measuring instruments in use)